kannans89/RustRepo/02_Introduction/02_Introduction.md

  1. **Performance**: Rust programming language doesn't have a Garbage Collector(GC) by design.This improves the performance at runtime .
  2. **Memory safety at compile time** :Software built using Rust are safe from memory issues like dangling pointers,buffer overruns and memory leaks.
  3. **Multi threaded applications** :Rust's ownership and memory safety rules provide concurrency without data races.
+ 4. **Support for WebAssembly(Wasm)**: WebAssembly helps to execute high computation intensive algorithms in the browser, on embedded devices, or anywhere else.
+It runs at the speed of native code .
+Rust can be compiled to WebAssembly for fast, reliable execution.

 <!-- External links for this chapter
  //day2